Skip to main content

 When you place a FAAB bid and choose a player to drop, that bid means: 'Only make this pickup if I'm replacing this specific player.'
 If that player was already dropped or traded before the FAAB processes, the bid fails.
 The system respects your specified drop condition to prevent unintended roster changes.
 To avoid this, submit bids with different drop candidates or without a conditional drop.

-What does MP (Max Points) mean?
+What does MPF (Max Points For) mean?

 Start your contract league